xyflow/xyflow/README.md

 );
 ```

-#### Prop Types
+### Prop Types

-- `nodeColor`: string | function - if you pass a color as a string all nodes will get that color.
+- `nodeColor`: string or function - If you pass a color as a string all nodes will get that color.
 If you pass a function you can return a color depending on the passed node.
 - `nodeBorderRadius`: number
 - `maskColor`: string
 - `style`: css properties
-- `className`: class name
+- `className`: additional class name

-### Controls
+## Controls

 The control panel contains a zoom-in, zoom-out, fit-view and a lock/unlock button.
 You can use it by passing it as a children to the React Flow component: